jon-sully/small-group-sing/README.md

 # Simple Worship

-Simple Worship is a _very simple_ blog-like webite that makes it easy for folks who are attending small, "backyard" worship sessions to find lyrics for the songs that will be sung.
+Simple Worship is a _very simple_ blog-like site that makes it easy for folks who are attending small, "backyard" worship sessions to find lyrics for the songs that will be sung.
 This is useful for times when someone is hosting a worship session, and there are no screens or projectors to show lyrics with.